-It was thanks to the Dutch that new opportunities opened up for the increase in production and exportation of Bordeaux wine.
+The Dutch were indispensable in the creation of Bordeaux.
+Aside from draining the swamps, it was due to their efforts as some of the first negociants that led to the increase in production and exportation of Bordeaux wine.
 When the 18th century was drawing to a close, due to the Spanish Succession War, it became difficult to export Bordeaux wine because ships were in danger while sailing across the English channel.
 At this time, trade was halted between France and England.
-At least official trade.
+At least with official trade.
 Unofficial trade soon took over.
 We know this because the best Bordeaux wine still managed to find its way to the London auction houses for wealthy, thirsty consumers.
 Much of that Bordeaux wine was confiscated by pirates.
 On the other hand, it was quite possible that private arrangements were made between pirates and the Bordeaux chateaux owners.

 1725 was the year that specific appellation boundaries were first drawn up.
 The cumulative areas were known as the Vignoble de Bordeaux.
-At this point in time, wines began to be sold listing the region and area the wine was produced in.
+At this point in time, wines began to be sold listing the region and area where the wine was produced.
 Consumers soon began to purchase wines from their favorite appellations and started to understand the differences between the wines and wineries in each commune.

-Several wealthy Bordeaux land owners began rapidly building chateau and planting vineyards including Nicolas Alexandre, Marquis de Segur who counted numerous chateaux that are famous today among his holdings in the Medoc.
-Pierre de Rauzan laid the foundation for Château Rauzan Segla, Château Rauzan Gassies, Château Pichon Longueville Baron and Château Pichon Longueville Comtesse de Lalande,
+Several wealthy Bordeaux land owners and members of the royal family began rapidly building breath taking chateau and planting vineyards including: Nicolas Alexandre and Marquis de Segur who counted numerous chateaux among their holdings in the Medoc.
+Pierre de Rauzan laid the foundation for Château Rauzan Segla, Château Rauzan Gassies, Château Pichon Longueville Baron and Château Pichon Longueville Comtesse de Lalande.

 1855 remains one of the key years in Bordeaux history.
 That was the year of the official classification.
 The classification ranked what was considered the top wines from the Medoc.
 By this time, Bordeaux wine from the Medoc, especially Pauillac, was prized by consumers all over the world.
 The purpose of the classification was to promote Bordeaux wine and inform consumers which wines were the best to buy, and guide them as to how much to pay.
 To do this, something simple needed to be created.
 Thus, the 1855 Classification was born!
 Since 1855, the classification of Bordeaux wines has only allowed one major modification in over 150 years!
 Most significantly, Chateau Mouton Rothschild was promoted from Second Growth to First Growth status.
 That took place on June 21, 1973.